-"The Sages taught: During the siege in the Hasmonean war, Hyrcanus was outside [the walls of Jerusalem] and Aristobulos was inside.
-Every day [the Jews] would send out a box of dinar coins and they would send the daily sacrifice in return.
-[Inside Jerusalem,] there was an old man who knew Greek wisdom.
-He spoke [with the beseiging forces outside] with Greek wisdom and said to them, 'As long as the Jews are involved in the Temple service, they will not fall into your hands.'
+"The Sages taught: During the siege in the Hasmonean war, Horkanos was outside [the walls of Jerusalem] and Aristobulos was inside.
+Every day they would send out a box of dinar coins and they would send the daily sacrifice in return.
+There was one old man who knew Greek wisdom.
+He spoke with them (the Hebrew 'la'az' refers to speaking in a non-Hebrew tongue) with Greek wisdom and said to them, 'As long as the Jews are involved in the Temple service, they will not fall into your hands.'
 The next day they lowered the box of coins and they sent them up a pig [instead of the daily sacrifice].
 When it reached halfway up the wall, it dug its hoofs into the wall and the land of Israel trembled four hundred parasangs.
 At that time they said, 'Cursed is the man who raises pigs, and cursed is the man who teaches his son Greek wisdom.'"

 The time of the decree mentioned by the beraita - the Hasmonean period - seems to contradict that mentioned in the mishna - Titus' War.
 The war against Titus was at the very end of the Second Temple period, while the episode during the Hasmonean war preceded the destruction of the Temple by over 130 years.

 This discrepancy can be resolved in two ways:

 1. the decree did not take hold at first and then was reissued in the time of Titus (Rash, Commentary to Mishna Pe'ah 1:1);